Abrams Books

 Abrams, formerly Harry N. Abrams, Inc. (HNA), is an American publisher of art and illustrated books, children's books, and stationery.

-The enterprise is a subsidiary of the French publisher La Martinière Groupe.
-Run by President and CEO Mary McAveney, Abrams publishes and distributes approximately 250 titles annually and has more than 3,000 titles in print.
+The enterprise is a subsidiary of the French publisher Média-Participations.
+Run by president and CEO Mary McAveney, Abrams publishes and distributes approximately 250 titles annually and has more than 3,000 titles in print.

 Abrams also distributes publications for the Victoria and Albert Museum, Tate, Vendome Press (in North America), Booth Clibborn Editions, SelfMadeHero, MoMA Children's Books, and 5 Continents.

 History

 Founded by Harry N. Abrams in 1949, Abrams was the first company in the United States to specialize in the creation and distribution of art books.
 Times Mirror Company acquired the company in 1966 and Harry Abrams retired in 1977.
 For many years, the company was under the direction of Paul Gottlieb (publisher) until January 2001, eighteen months before his death.
 Abrams was acquired by La Martinière Groupe in 1997.
 La Martinière was acquired by Média-Participations in 2018.

 In 2018, Abrams acquired The Overlook Press.
 In 2020, Abrams acquired Cameron + Company.
+Abrams acquired Taunton Press from Active Interest Media in May 2024.

 Imprints

 Abrams Books

 Abrams publishes illustrated books on the subjects of art, photography, performing arts, fashion, interior design, and nature and science.
-Titles published by Abrams include The Art of Walt Disney, Earth from Above, Louis Vuitton: The Birth of Modern Luxury, The Diary of Frida Kahlo, Yoshitomo Nara: Nobody's Fool, The Wes Anderson Collection, The Selby Is in Your Place, Abrams Discoveries, and Vanity Fair 100 Years (about the two U.S. magazines: 1913-1936 and from 1983 onward).
+Titles published by Abrams include The Art of Walt Disney, Earth from Above, I'm a Born Liar: A Fellini Lexicon, Louis Vuitton: The Birth of Modern Luxury, The Diary of Frida Kahlo, Yoshitomo Nara: Nobody's Fool, The Wes Anderson Collection, The Selby Is in Your Place, Abrams Discoveries, and Vanity Fair 100 Years (about the two U.S. magazines: 1913-1936 and from 1983 onward).